-Should you Outsource Ecommerce Fulfillment to a 3PL Provider or Invest in a Warehouse?
+Should you Outsource Ecommerce Fulfillment to a 3PL Fulfillment Service Provider or Invest in a Warehouse?

 As your ecommerce business grows so does your operations need to evolve to meet the changing demands of your business.
 In running an ecommerce business; fulfillment logistics is one of the most important aspects.
 You need to reconsider your fulfillment logistics strategy every so often as your ecommerce business expounds.
 At a certain point in the growth of your business, you will be required to either obtain a warehouse and hire a team to fulfill orders, or outsource fulfillment to a third-party logistics (3PL) company.